rubocop/rubocop/manual/cops.md

 ### Rails

 Rails cops are specific to the Ruby on Rails framework.
-Unlike all other cop types they are not used by default, and you have to request them explicity:
+Unlike all other cop types they are not used by default, and you have to request them explicitly:

 ```sh
 $ rubocop -R